 I would consider getting a soft shutter release for your X-T2.
 They are a lot of fun.

-Lensmate Soft ShuttersAvailable at: Amazon / more options here at Amazon The Lensmate Soft Shutters are the best and this is what I use on all my Fujifilm cameras.
-These have a rubber washer that when tightened helps keep the shutter from vibrating loose. |
+Lensmate Soft ShuttersAvailable at: Amazon / more options here at Amazon The Lensmate Soft Shutters are the best, and I use them on all my Fujifilm cameras.
+These have a rubber washer that, when tightened, helps keep the shutter from vibrating loose. |

 Fujifilm X-T3 Thumb RestAvailable at: Amazon Lensmate makes the best thumb grips for any camera.
-I’ve owned a few of these and the quality and precision are amazing.
-The older X-T2 thumb grip does work on the X-T3 but it will say T2 on top and it won’t rest perfectly against the body.
-They have released a new thumb rest for the X-T3 and it’s available on their online store only right now.
-I usually don’t use the thumb rest on the X-T series of cameras but found I needed it because they changed the shape of the vertical grip.
+I’ve owned a few of these, and the quality and precision are amazing.
+The older X-T2 thumb grip does work on the X-T3, but it will say T2 on top, and it won’t rest perfectly against the body.
+They have released a new thumb rest for the X-T3, and it’s currently available only on their online store.
+I usually don’t use the thumb rest on the X-T series of cameras, but I needed it because they changed the shape of the vertical grip.
 If you have trouble holding the camera comfortably with the vertical grip attached, the thumb grip helps, but it makes accessing the rear command dial a little more difficult. |

 Cleaning Supplies